sangam14/Docker-Containers-with-Dry-Tool/README.md

 ```
 # Direct method
-## if you want to run dry tool directly than use this on magicl command
+## if you want to run dry tool directly than use this one magical command
 ```
 $ docker run -it -v /var/run/docker.sock:/var/run/docker.sock moncho/dry
 ```